nchoi/NewYorkTaxis/blogpost4.md

 WHERE tip_pct != 0 AND temperature != -9999 AND pickup_neighborhood IS NOT NULL LIMIT 10000;
 ```

 To set up our testing and training X vectors, we ran the above SQL query and saved the output to a csv.
+Notice that our query involved a merging between yellow_tripdata (the table of rides) and hourly_weather (the table we created from Wunderground data).
+For each ride, we now have the corresponding weather.

-We cleaned our data set by ignoring zero dollar tips and fares.
-Although we recognize that customers may tip zero dollars, a large percentage of tips in the dataset are recorded as zero dollars leading us to believe that there was a discrepancy.
-Most of these tips were associated with cash payments so we also ignored all rides paid for with cash.
-Finally we ignored rides with latitude and longitude values of 0 since these are physically impossible, and rides which could not be mapped to a neighborhood or borough since null values would be hard to perform regression on.
+Just as we did last week, we cleaned our data set by ignoring zero dollar tips and fares for the same reason.
+(A large percentage of tips in the dataset are recorded as zero dollars leading us to believe that there was a discrepancy.
+Most of these tips were associated with cash payments so we also ignored all rides paid for with cash.)
+Furthermore, we ignored rides with a recorded temperature of -9999 for obvious reasons and pickup neighborhood IDs recorded as NULL.

+Below is an image of the results from our query.

+TODO: Include Image

+## Performing Machine Learning

+Now that we had a CSV file of 10,000 entries, we set up our trainX, trainY, testX, and testY vectors by splitting the data into a training set and a test set.

+Before we trained our model, we first had to encode our training categorical variables, specifically pickupneighborhood, month, and condition.
+Luckily scikit's OneHotEncoder initializer takes in an optional paramter called categorical_values, a list of indices that represent our categorical values!

+We then used DecisionTreeRegression to train a model based on the training X and training Y. We pickled the model we created, as well as the encoder.
+We will need these two Python objects below!

+Our recorded average error in predicting was approximately 3% in tip.

+TODO: Include Image

+## New website
+In other news, we took our TA's advice and created a new updated website.
+The major difference is that we now have a bar at the top that lets us switch between different visualizations!

+TODO: Include image of new website

-## Using Flask
+## Flask
+Using our new
 set up website using flask, unpickled encoder and